WuggyRS/stick-arena-reborn/README.md

   - [ ] Weapon: Flamethrower
   - [ ] Weapon: Rail Gun
 - [ ] Game logic
-  - [ ] Battle room creation
+  - [ ] Room creation
-  - [ ] 10 minute timer for the room
+  - [ ] 5 minute timer for the room
-  - [ ] Game matching
-    - Ex: If there's an open game with 3 out of 4 players and someone wants to join, add them to that game
   - [ ] Quick Play support
     - This will likely mean that there needs to be support for unregistered users
   - [ ] Player disconnections in the middle of a game
     - Ideally there should be a system in place to discourage this from happening
 - [ ] Creds
-- [ ] Security: Validate bounds of player positions
 - [ ] Cosmetic: Spinners
 - [ ] Cosmetic: Pets
+- [ ] Cosmetic: Shop to buy spinners and pets with creds
 - [ ] Game mode: Capture The Flag
 - [ ] Game mode: Team Deathmatch
 - [ ] Game mode: PvE / Zombies